12 Best Greek Islands for Beaches

 Other popular beaches are Kokkari, with a sandy-pebbly shoreline and plenty of amenities; the family-friendly Mykali beach, with shallow waters that are ideal for children and safe for swimming; Lemonakia, surrounded by forested hillsides; and Tsamadou Beach, which boasts authentic Greek tavernas and beachside cafeterias.

 A highlight of visiting Sámos is its proximity to the coast of Turkey, giving travelers the chance to experience another culture just a short boat ride away.
 The Turkish seaside resort town of Kusadasi can easily be visited as a day trip by ferry service or on an organized tour.

 Some organized tours include visits to both Kusadasi and the UNESCO-listed Roman ruins of Ephesus, the most important archaeological site in Turkey.
 Visiting Ephesus is an awe-inspiring experience, as it is considered one of the Seven Wonders of the ancient world.
-The private tour from Kusadasi to Ephesus allow travelers to see the highlights of Ephesus on a stress-free organized tour.
+The private tour from Kusadasi to Ephesus allows travelers to see the highlights of Ephesus on a stress-free organized excursion.